weak-head/go-gitlab-ci/README.md

 helm repo update
 ```

-### Install GoGin
+### Deploy to Kubernetes

-Make sure ingress is correctly configured for your kubernetes and you have sub-domain routing.
+Make sure ingress is correctly configured on your Kubernetes cluster and you have sub-domain routing rules for the specified application domain.

 ```sh
 export DOCKER_CONFIG=ewCAogog...